Bradley Stoke Community School: Academic achievement

 Bradley Stoke Community School had its best ever GCSE results in 2016 with a big improvement over the previous year.
 68% of students achieved 5A*-C including English and maths.
 The new measure of basics (English and maths A*-C combined) was achieved by 69% of students.

 The schools Progress 8 measure is 0.17.

-In 2016, 82% of students achieved an A*-C grade in English and 73% (the best ever) achieved A*-C in maths.
-This contributed to the school becoming the best-performing in South Gloucestershire.
+In 2016, 82% of students achieved an A*-C grade in English and 73% achieved A*-C in Maths, contributing to the school becoming the best-performing in South Gloucestershire.